JoeLollo21/WikiFreaks/sample-data/README.md

 # Sample Data Index:
-This is a repository of sample Wikipedia data that was gathered by mixing Top 25 Reports with WikiData identifiers.
+This is a repository of sample Wikipedia data that was gathered by mixing Top 25 Reports with WikiData identifiers, to give an example of what a submission to WikiFreaks may look like.

 ## Proof of Conversion and Curation of Data:
 Within the ["sample-data" directory](https://github.com/JoeLollo21/WikiFreaks/tree/main/sample-data), the ["Raw-Data"](https://github.com/JoeLollo21/WikiFreaks/tree/main/sample-data/Raw-Data) folder features raw data from five Top 25 reports on Wikipedia, before any authority control and data-cleaning were added to it.